Learning from Mistakes via Cooperative Study Assistant for Large Language Models: Experiment

-\textbf{Will pseudo mistakes help?} In Section \ref{sec:collection}, we collect mistakes from the previous attempt on the training set, which we call \textit{real mistakes}.
-However, it requires the student model to have an extra pass over the training set.
-Instead of collecting real mistakes, we can also create some \textit{pseudo mistakes} by randomly choosing an incorrect candidate option of the query as the mistake.
-Thus, we investigate the performance of the student model $\mathrm{M}$ given pseudo mistakes.
-Specifically, we take the whole dataset as the evaluation set since we do not need to go through the training set to collect mistakes.
-For the zero-shot setting, we prompt $\mathrm{M}$ with the query and identify the pseudo mistake, while for the few-shot setting, we provide 3 examples with both the pseudo mistake and correct answer, telling the model how to correct mistakes.
-The detailed prompts are in Appendix.
-The results are illustrated in \autoref{fig:neg}.
-We can see that in most cases the pseudo mistakes harm the performance.
-Although we provide few-shot examples showing how to correct the mistake, it still worsens the performance on BBQ.
-It indicates that the pseudo mistakes usually cannot benefit the student model because they cannot expose its real deficiencies.
-Instead, these pseudo mistakes may confuse the student model.
-Therefore, it is necessary to collect real mistakes from the student model.
+\textbf{Are pseudo mistakes helpful?} In Section \ref{sec:collection}, we gather mistakes from previous attempts on the training set, which we refer to as \textit{real mistakes}.
+However, this process requires $\mathcal{M}$ to make an extra pass over the training set.
+Alternatively, we can generate \textit{pseudo mistakes} by arbitrarily selecting an incorrect answer option of the query as the pseudo mistake.
+Therefore, we assess the performance of $\mathcal{M}$ when given a single pseudo mistake.
+Specifically, we utilize the entirety of the dataset as the evaluation set, since we do not need to traverse the training set to collect mistakes.
+For the zero-shot setting, we prompt $\mathcal{M}$ with the query and identify the pseudo mistake, while for the few-shot setting, we provide three examples with both the pseudo mistake and the correct answer.
+The detailed prompts can be found in \autoref{tab:neg_prompt}.
+The results are exhibited in \autoref{fig:neg}.
+In most cases, pseudo mistakes appear to have a detrimental effect on performance.
+Even though we provide few-shot examples that demonstrate how to correct the mistake, the performance on BBQ still deteriorates.
+This suggests that pseudo mistakes typically fail to expose the model's actual shortcomings.
+Instead, these pseudo mistakes may confuse the model.
+Therefore, learning from the real mistakes of the model is necessary.

-\textbf{Can feedback generalize to unseen tasks?} In order to investigate the generalization ability of \method, we split the BBQ benchmark into two parts: we take the first 5 tasks as the in-domain tasks and collect mistakes from them, and use the rest as the out-of-domain tasks.
-We set retrieval topk as 1 to only use the most relevant mistake.
+\textbf{Can feedback generalize to unseen tasks?} To investigate the generalization capability of \method, we divide the BBQ benchmark into two sections.
+The first five tasks are taken as the in-domain tasks and mistakes are collected from them, while the remaining tasks are considered out-of-domain.
+We set the retrieval topk at 1, to use only the most relevant mistake.
 We evaluate the performance of the out-of-domain tasks.
-As shown in \autoref{fig:domain}, \method can also help unseen tasks if the unseen tasks share some similarity with the existing errors.
+As evidenced in \autoref{fig:domain}, \method is also beneficial for unseen tasks if these tasks share some similarities with the existing errors.